INTENSIVE IELTS EXAMINATION PREPARATION

 The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration with more than two million tests taken in the past year.
 IELTS results are recognised by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 140 countries around the world.

 SSTC Institute is proud to have an IELTS Examination Preparation Course for the IELTS test.
 Our IELTS Examination Preparation Course is a 12-hour course, focusing more on the IELTS Academic test.
-Classes last 3 hours each and are held twice a week.
+Classes last 3 hours each and are held four evenings over one week.

 SSTC Institute is an IELTS test centre of IDP Education — the co-owner of IELTS, so you will be able to register for the IELTS test and take it at our premises.